Derry City move four points off leaders Rovers

 Sean Brennan almost carved out an equaliser for UCD before the break.

-Sadou Diallo finally grabbed a second for Derry before Michael Duffy grabbed his first goal back on Foyleside to move Derry to within four points of top spot.
+Sadou Diallo finally grabbed a second for Derry before Michael Duffy hit his first goal back on Foyleside to move Derry to within four points of top spot.

+A 1-0 victory over Shelbourne on Monday night put Derry back into second place.

+The college suffered a heavy 7-1 defeat upon their last visit in April but the Candystripes had failed to win a game at home in six fixtures since.